MasaakiU/MultiplexNanopore/README.md

 ## Installation

-Available via pip.
+SAVEMONEY is available via pip.

 ```shell
 pip install savemoney
 ```

 If installation via pip fails, please check the requirements above.
-If any of the packages conflict with those already present in your environment, Irecommend creating a new virtual environment.
+If any of the package conflicts with those already present in your environment, I recommend creating a new virtual environment.

 If C++ compiler does not exist, install Xcode Command Line Tools using the following command (for macOS):